aureliony/robocup-rescue-simulation/README.md

 https://www.youtube.com/playlist?list=PLIiXUtD1ITQgM67tc36gdv7UKwYlbLlcg

 # Future Development
-The project can be further improved, by replacing A* with more advanced algorithms such as Any-Angle Path Finding (Theta*, Anya), and implementation of odometry in World 1.
+The project can be further improved.
+Posible ideas are listed below.
+- Replace A* with more advanced algorithms such as Any-Angle Path Finding (Theta*, Anya)
+- Implementation of odometry in World 1
+- Varying ultrasonic values based on wheel speeds
+- Revamp the entire codebase to improve ease of reading

 # Discord
-You can join our [Discord Server](https://discord.gg/sagtrca) to discuss technical issues and future development.
+You can join our [Discord Server](https://discord.gg/sagtrca) to discuss anything related to CoSpace Rescue.

 # Disclaimer
 The code was written under heavy time constraints during the competition and thus does not follow common coding standards and best practices.